The hyper-scaled NLP bound for maximum-entropy remote sampling: Numerical experiments

 \subsection{MERSP instances with singular covariance matrix}

-In \S\ref{subsec:singular-case-thms}, we showed that augmented scaling enables the computation of the NLP bound for a broader class of $\MERSP$ instances, including those with singular covariance matrices, provided that condition \eqref{eq:cond-psi-geq0-exists} is satisfied.
-In the singular case, the only upper-bounding method currently available is the augmented NLP bound (using or not diagonal scaling).
+In \S\ref{subsec:singular-case-thms}, we demonstrated that the scaling parameter $\psi$ extends the application of the \ref{hNLP} bound to a broader class of \ref{MERSP} instances, including those with singular covariance matrices, provided that condition \eqref{eq:cond-psi-geq0-exists} holds.
+For such singular instances, the \ref{hNLP} bound, whether used with or without g-scaling, is currently the only available upper-bounding method.

-For the following experiment, we considered the rank-deficient matrix of order 2000 with rank 949 based on Reddit data from \cite{Dey2018} and \cite{Munmun}.
-This covariance matrix has also been used in experiments discussed in \cite{Weijun,FactPaper,ADMM4DOPT,MESP2DOPT}.
+For the following experiment, we considered the rank-deficient matrix of order 2000 with rank 949 based on Reddit data from \citep*{Dey2018} and \citep*{Munmun}.
+This covariance matrix has also been used in experiments discussed in \citep*{Weijun,FactPaper,ADMM4DOPT,MESP2DOPT}.
 From the order-2000 matrix, we constructed two singular covariance matrices $C$ with distinct features.
 The main difference between the approaches used to construct the matrices lies in how the sets $N$ and $T$ are chosen from rows (and columns) of the order-2000 matrix.

 For the first matrix constructed ($C^a$), $N$ and $T$ are selected solely to satisfy the two required properties $C[T,T]\succ 0$ and \eqref{eq:cond-psi-geq0-exists}, ensuring that the problem is well-defined.
-For the second matrix ($C^b$), $N$ and $T$ are chosen not only to satisfy these requirements but also with the goal of maximizing the optimal value of the augmented-scaling parameter $\psi^*$ (see \eqref{psistar_orig}).
-Considering Lemma \ref{lem:nlp_aug_psi_decrease}, this selection aims to amplify the impact of augmented scaling.
+For the second matrix ($C^b$), $N$ and $T$ are chosen not only to satisfy these requirements but also with the goal of maximizing the optimal value of the scaling parameter $\psi^*$ (see \eqref{psistar_orig}).
+Considering Lemma \ref{lem:nlp_aug_psi_decrease}, this selection aims to accentuate the effect of $\psi$-scaling.